Black ceramics in Lithuania: History

 The tradition of black ceramics goes back to prehistoric times.
 The oldest articles of black ceramics date back to 6 thousand years BC.
 They were made in Babylon and Persia, China and Egypt, and later in Greece, Rome and America.
+In Lithuania black ceramics were used since the Neolithic Age.
+During the 1st millennium AD this technique was used to produce anthropomorphic urns and other cult vessels.